Terms & Conditions

 As part of the operation of LYZI, partner VASPs undertake to comply with all legal and regulatory obligations arising from their regulated status following their registration/approval by the Autorité des marchés financiers, as well as any new obligations that may be imposed in the future by the legislator or regulator.

-14.3 - Limitation of liability in the context of the relationship between the Customer and the Merchant:
+13.3 – Limitation of liability within the framework of the relationship between the Customer and the Merchant.

 The Customer acknowledges and accepts that the sale of goods and services by the Merchant is carried out under the exclusive responsibility of the Merchant.